cisco/mindmeld/docs/source/gazetteers.rst

 Extracting Entity Data
 ----------------------

-In a Deep Domain setting, the Knowledge Base may contain thousands, millions or even 100s of millions of entities.
-To eventually feed in the popular entities into a Gazetteer, we first extract the entities from the Knowledge Base and dump them into flat files (known as **Entity Data** files).
+In a Deep Domain setting, the Knowledge Base may contain thousands, millions or even hundreds of millions of entities.
+To eventually feed in the popular entities into a Gazetteer, we first extract the entities from the Knowledge Base and dump them into flat files known as **Entity Data** files.

 The entity data files are simply tsv text files which contain lists of important entity values and their popularity.